restic/restic/doc/faq.rst

 How can I specify encryption passwords automatically?
 -----------------------------------------------------

-When you run ``restict create``, you need to enter the passphrase on the console.
+When you run ``restic backup``, you need to enter the passphrase on the console.
 This is not very convenient for automated backups, so you can also provide the password through the ``--password-file`` option or ``RESTIC_PASSWORD`` environment.
 A discussion is in progress over